Dublin and Monaghan bombings: John Weir's claims

 John Weir was an officer in the RUC's Special Patrol Group during the 1970s.
 In 1980, he and fellow RUC officer Billy McCaughey were convicted of taking part in the murder of a Catholic civilian.
 Following their convictions, they implicated fellow RUC officers and UDR soldiers in a string of loyalist attacks.
 In a sworn affidavit, Weir revealed that he had been part of the 'Glenanne gang' – a secret alliance of UVF members and security force personnel who carried out numerous attacks on the Irish Catholic and Irish nationalist community in the 1970s.
 Most of its attacks took place in the area of County Armagh and Tyrone referred to as the "murder triangle", but it also launched some attacks in the Republic.
 According to Weir, this included the Dublin-Monaghan bombings.
 He named people who he said were involved in a number of these attacks.
-He also named a farm in Glenanne, owned by RUC officer James Mitchell, he claimed was used as a base of operations by the group.
+He also named a farm in Glenanne, owned by RUC officer James Mitchell, which he claimed was used as a base of operations by the group.
 Furthermore, he alleged that senior RUC officers knew of, and gave tacit approval to, these activities.

 According to Weir, the main organiser of the Dublin-Monaghan bombings was Billy Hanna.
 He claimed that Hanna, Robin Jackson, Davy Payne and William Marchant carried out the Dublin bombings, while Stewart Young and brothers John and Wesley Somerville (both UDR soldiers) carried out the Monaghan bombing.
 He claimed the explosives had been provided by Captain John Irwin, a UDR Intelligence Officer, and that the bombs had been assembled at the Glenanne farm of James Mitchell, with help from fellow RUC officer Laurence McClure.
 Weir claims British Army Intelligence and the RUC knew who the culprits were but did not arrest them.
 Furthermore, he says it is likely that Army Intelligence/RUC knew about the bombings beforehand, due to its contacts with the Glenanne group.

 The RUC furnished the Gardaí with a report that attempted to undermine Weir's evidence.
 Barron found this RUC report to be highly inaccurate and lacking credibility.
 The Barron Inquiry believes that Weir's evidence is credible, and "agrees with the view of An Garda Síochána that Weir's allegations regarding the Dublin and Monaghan bombings must be treated with the utmost seriousness".
 The Barron Inquiry found evidence to support Weir's claims.
 This included a chain of ballistics history linking the same weapons to many of the attacks Weir outlined.
 Journalist Susan McKay noted that "The same individuals turn up again and again, but the links weren't noted.
 Some of the perpetrators weren't prosecuted despite evidence against them".